-This is not to say that sticky bonuses are all bad, in fact you tend to find that sticky bonuses may offer much, much bigger bonuses than non-sticky ones, sometimes up to 750% or more.
+This is not to say that sticky bonuses are all bad, in fact, you tend to find that sticky bonuses may offer much, much bigger bonuses than non-sticky ones, sometimes up to 750% or more.
 Of course, the wagering requirements are likely to be huge.
-However, if you are a serial grinder who is likely to play a huge amount of volume at these games anyway, then huge sticky bonus might be up your street.
+However, if you are a serial grinder who is likely to play a huge amount of volume at these games anyway, then a huge sticky bonus might be up your street.

 The significant advantage you have here is that you can withdraw your winnings at any time without having to meet the bonus wagering requirements, although by doing so you will forfeit the bonus itself.

-As the bonus money only comes into effect once the initial deposit has been lost this type of bonus is sometimes called a ‘lifeline’ bonus, as the bonus cash acts as a lifeline, allowing you to continue to play, despite losing your deposit.
+As the bonus money only comes into effect once the initial deposit has been lost, this type of bonus is sometimes called a ‘lifeline’ bonus, as the bonus cash acts as a lifeline, allowing you to continue to play, despite losing your deposit.
 Of course, to withdraw this bonus or any associated winnings, all wagering requirements must be met.

 Non-sticky bonuses are a relatively new phenomenon and a most welcome one at that.
-Until relatively recently most online casino deposit bonuses were sticky.
+Until relatively recently, most online casino deposit bonuses were sticky.
 As such, a big win soon after taking the bonus could easily be swallowed up by the wagering requirements before the player had a chance to withdraw them.
 As such, non-sticky bonuses are by far the most popular bonus type, as well as the most lucrative.

 What if you accidentally breach terms?

-If you accidentally breach the conditions of the bonus you should stop playing immediately, and notify support of the breach, why and how it occurred.
+If you accidentally breach the conditions of the bonus, you should stop playing immediately and notify support of the breach, why, and how it occurred.
 You should not resume play until you have clarification in writing from casino representatives.